 Note: If another person, for example, a spouse, has an interest in the land but is not registered on the title, they should get legal advice quickly to protect their position.
 An unregistered interest is called an ‘equitable interest’.

-What happens if the reserve price is not reached?
+If the reserve price is not reached at auction

 If the land does not sell for the reserve price, the creditor can get an order from the Supreme Court to sell at any price.